egarofalo/beer-blocks/README.md

 Power-up the Gutenberg editor with advanced and powerful blocks that help you build websites very fast!
 Beer blocks is free, and always will be!

 Beer Block come with new blocks and features for the Gutenberg block editor.
 Beer Blocks is compatible with the Bootstrap 4 Framework.
 It contains blocks that represent the Bootstrap components, and the Bootstrap grid system is implemented through the following blocks: Container, Row, Col, and Grid.
+Besides you can change the font family in some blocks, and choose one from Google Fonts.

 Simply select a block within the Beer Blocks category and you will notice that it will allow you customize it very easily.